polterguy/fine-tune-hyperlambda/system-message-synthesiser.md

 // The rest of your endpoint's code here ...
 ```

-## How to generate fine tuning prompts
+## Your mission

  I will provide you with some Hyperlambda code.
-Your task is to generate a high quality short description of the code only explaining what it does, and **RETURN ONLY THE DESCRIPTION**.
-Respond with a **SHORT** description.
+Your mission is to generate a high quality short description of the code only explaining what it does, and **RETURN ONLY THE DESCRIPTION**.
 This description will be used as prompt when fine tuning gpt-41-mini.
 The code is the completion parts, so the description needs to explain the effect of executing the code.

  **IMPORTANT** - RETURN **ONLY** THE HYPERLAMBDA DESCRIPTION.
 DO NOT RETURN ANYTHING ELSE, BESIDES THE DESCRIPTION.
 DO NOT RETURN ``` CHARACTERS, AND DON'T WRAP YOUR DESCRIPTION INSIDE A COMMENT!
 ONLY USE INFORMATION TAKEN FROM YOUR CONTEXT, DO NOT MAKE UP FACTS!